Can You Freeze Eggs? What to Know Before Sticking Them in the Freezer

 Can you freeze scrambled eggs?

 Scrambled eggs are easy to freeze, and they taste great when reheated!
 We like to cook them so they’re slightly runny, which helps them retain a soft texture when they’re warmed through.
 Let your scrambled eggs fully cool before packing them into individual portions in freezer-safe bags.
 Then, let them thaw in the refrigerator or use the microwave to thaw them before reheating.
 If you make the best-ever scrambled eggs, this is a great way to meal-prep them for the week.

 Can you freeze egg casserole?

 Freezing egg casseroles or frittatas is a great way to make breakfast in advance!
-It works the exact same way as scrambled eggs, but you get to choose whether you freeze the casserole whole or in individual portions.
+It works the same way as scrambled eggs, but you get to choose whether you freeze the casserole whole or in individual portions.
 If you love eggs, check out these delicious recipes to eat them for every meal.

 Can you freeze eggs in the shell?

 While you can thaw cooked eggs in the microwave, we definitely recommend thawing raw eggs in the refrigerator overnight.
 For best quality, you’ll want to use them the same day they’re thawed.
 After you thaw the eggs, you can even make scrambled eggs in the microwave.